hyperswine/rei/docs/DESIGN.md

 // use std::prelude::*

-// macros should be upper case unlike functions or classes macro Empty(
+// macros should be upper case unlike functions or classes
+// core::macros are functions that take in varags where each arg is unnamed and unique
+// the macro finds the first arg that works for your input and replaces that section of code with the macro
+// macros are done at parse time just like any other function macro Empty(
     ($x:expr) => {},
     () = {}